KimbaWLion/DiscordBaseballBot/README.md

   * Note that emoji cannot be in the embedded object

 # Changelog
+* 5-1-21
+  * bugfix for earned runs not rbis
 * 4-30-21
   * bugfix if pitcher was just called up and is not in mlb.com's systems
 * 4-25-21